PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 and I:E ratio.
 If produced over a long period of time, this would be evidence that the ventilator is performing as expected.

+# Measureable Flow is Currently Limitied

+Due to a world-wide supply-chain problem, we have had to use a neo-natal flow sensor instead of an adult flow sensor.
+This limits the instantaenouse measurement of flow to 33 standrad literes per minute.
+In many circumstances, this will not matter; but in some test scenarios with highly compliant lungs and low resistance, the flow sensor will "clip".

+In our software, this will be visually apparent as the flow curve simply looks like it has been clipped off.
+We also report this in the PIRDS standard that we publish.
+However, this error does not currently flow all the they way through our software.

 # Physical Connections